State Reorganization

 Brief status of allocation in Madhya Pradesh / Chhattisgarh, Bihar / Jharkhand and Uttar Pradesh / Uttarakhand are as under:

-Madhya Pradesh /Chhattisgarh
+Madhya Pradesh / Chhattisgarh

-The allocation work has been completed in 2004 by issuing the final allocation orders of more than 1,60,000 employees of erstwhile State of Madhya Pradesh.
-To redress the grievances of 1867 petitioners a Committee was constituted in 2005 and its recommendations were implemented in 2006.
-In compliance with the directions of the Honble High Court of Chhattisgarh at Bilaspur in the case filed by Shri B. R. Godbole and 89 other associated writ petitions, a Committee was set up in 2007 under the Chairmanship of Joint Secretary, SR Division to look into the representations of individual employees who were not satisfied with their allocation.
-So far, twenty six meetings of the Committee took place and recommendations of the Committee have been Implemented.
+In compliance with the directions of the Hon’ble High Court of Chhattisgarh at Bilaspur in the case filed by Shri B. R. Godbole and 89 other associated writ petitions, a Committee was set up in 2007 under the Chairmanship of the Jointn Secretary, SR Division, to look into the representations of individual employees dissatisfied with their allocation.

-Uttar Pradesh / Uttrakhand
+Uttar Pradesh / Uttarakhand